-Scenario: I need some external system to do something and I want the result of the action to be sent back to your conversation.||Reserve a resource and allow the channel to know the reserved time slot.|
+|You want some external system to do an action and the result of the action to be sent back to your conversation.||Reserve a resource and allow the channel to know the reserved time slot.|

-|You want to find something in an external system, and share the results with the conversation.||Search for a work item in Azure DevOps, and share it with the group as an adaptive card.
+|You want to find something in an external system, and share the results with the conversation.||Search for a work item in Azure DevOps, and share it with the group as an Adaptive Card.|

-|You want to complete a complex task involving multiple steps or lots of information in an external system, and share the results with a conversation.||Create a bug in your tracking system based on a Teams message, assign that bug to Bob, then send a card to the conversation thread with the bug's details.|
+|You want to complete a complex task involving multiple steps or lots of information in an external system, and share the results with a conversation.||Create a bug in your tracking system based on a Teams message, assign that bug to Bob, and send a card to the conversation thread with the bug's details.|

 Types of messaging extension commands